 The Coyotes, moved to the Central to balance divisions with the arrival of the Kraken, join a host of sweaters from that division on this list.
 But only their sweet, sweet throwbacks look just as at home in a 2021-22 hockey game as they would in a 1990s Taco Bell lobby.

 6) Calgary Flames Home

 Speaking of jerseys that began as an alternate, but were so popular they replaced the primary home jerseys, we have the Calgary Flames.
 When the Atlanta Flames moved to their new and permanent home in Alberta, the franchise did little to alter the look of the jerseys except turn the flaming “A” into a flaming “C.” That look became iconic, but through the years, the franchise decided to try some different things.
 But recently, they realized their mistake and brought back the classic look.
-Then this season, the Flames made it their primary home jersey.
+Then last season, the Flames made it their primary home jersey.

 If there is any complaint with this sweater, it’s a minor one.
 On the Flames’ primary jersey, the “A” that demarcates an alternate captain is also an homage to the Atlanta Flames’ “A” at the center of those jerseys.
 For whatever reason, in replicating these sweaters, Adidas chose not to put that touch on the third sweater.
 It’s a shame, as that’s one of the nicest little touches on any sweater in the NHL; however, the sweater as a whole is still one of the sharpest in the league.